-Tours are available daily from 10 a.m. to 7 p.m. on April 6, 7 and 9 and 10 a.m. to 5 p.m. on April 8.
-Tickets for touring the ship are $10 for ages 13 and over, $5 for ages 5 – 12 and free for 4 and under.
+Tours are available daily from 10 a.m. to 7 p.m. daily (last tickets will be sold at 6:30 p.m.), except Saturday, April 22 (open from 10 a.m. to 5 p.m.).
+Tickets for touring the ship are $10 for ages 13 and over, $5 for ages 6 – 12 and free for 5 and under.
 Tickets to tour Galveston Historical Foundation’s Tall Ship ELISSA are also available at a separate charge.

 “GHF is excited to welcome the El Galéon to our Pier 22 as a companion to our historic vessel ELISSA.
 This is a rare opportunity to see this amazing Spanish ship and meet its crew”, states Dwayne Jones, Galveston Historical Foundation’s Executive Director.
 “This visits sets the stage for our inaugural Tall Ship extravaganza planned for April 2018.
 Join us as we explore and learn about our maritime heritage.”

 The breathtaking 1/1 scale reconstruction of a 16th Century Spanish galleon allows visitors to step back in time to the early days of Spanish sailing.
 Spanish Galleons, used primarily for their cargo transporting abilities, were frequently bought and sold by Spanish and English governments during the 1600s, and often taken over and converted into Pirate ships in the rough Caribbean waters.

 In 2006, The Nao Victoria Fundacion undertook a special project to reconstruct, to scale, a 16th Century Spanish Galleon.
 The crew of El Galéon, still living aboard the ship 24 hours a day, 7 days a week, serves tours to those interested in feeling under their feet the awe of a 170 foot sailing vessel once used in the golden age of Western expansion into the Americas.